merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 ### Datapack description

-Here is a quick overview of the datapack structure:
+Here is a quick overview of the datapack structure (assuming you downloaded the additional datapacks in the previous two subsections):

 ```
 VESELI_2023_DATAPACK/